12 Easy Fixes for No Internet, Secured on Windows

 Uncheck and Click Ok

-After doing this, restart your computer and see if you can connect to the Internet.
+After making this change, restart your computer and see if you can connect to the internet.

 12. Try switching to 2.4 GHz instead of 5 GHz

-This solution can help some users, especially those with Intel(R) Dual Band Wireless-AC 8265 adapters or similar, fix this issue.
-Here’s how to change to the 2.4 GHz band:
+This solution can help some users, particularly those with Intel(R) Dual Band Wireless-AC 8265 adapters or similar, overcome this issue.
+Here’s how to switch to the 2.4 GHz band:

 1. Press the Windows key + X and open “Device Manager.”